andycowl/octopress/source/_posts/2007-05-30-pass-the-anti-static-wrist-strap.markdown

 ---
 date: 2007-05-30 19:55:39
-categories:
-    - uncategorised
 title: pass the anti-static wrist strap
 layout: post
 comments: true
+categories: software
 ---
 I usually hate posts that start

 'Apologies in advance but I am going to be offline for 10 days because...'

 - I am going to a Web 2.0 conference in Dallas
 - I smashed my hand into a glass window
 - I am going on vacation
 - I am really busy at work
 - Personal stuff
 - I am getting married
 - I am going to an Oracle conference in Scotland
 - The RSI is killing me
 - My boss/wife/dog discovered this blog
 - I am having a blogging crisis of confidence
 - Family matters

 Mainly because the author inevitably pops up the very next day without any further explanation.

 Apologies in advance but I am going to be offline for 10 days because the postman delivered a package today.
 Well, more like a suspect [device](http://www.directusbstore.co.uk/cnb/shop/directusbstore?productID=64&search=firewire+pci+card&op=catalogue-product_info-null),